BryanHogan/learnkorean/src/content/chapters/korean-alphabet-hangul.md

 - ㅈ = j/ch
 - ㅎ = h

 These you will have to memorize.
-I made a Anki deck for you that contains all the flashcards you need to know to memorize Hangul.
+I made a [pre-made Anki deck](/files/ToLearnKoreanHangul.apkg) for you with which you can practice that contains all the flashcards you need to know to memorize Hangul.

 **ㄱ** sounds like a mix between "k" and "g".
 **ㄴ** is a "n" sound.